 |SA||Study Away||100% of the course is taught at another institution/entity, either domestic or international, with which Marquette has a contractual relationship to deliver the course.
 (Given that these courses are not taught at MU, we would not know the exact mode in which this course is taught, nor do we need to report on these courses.)|

-Note: for a 3 credit course as per #7 of the Course Scheduling Policy (required to meet 37.5 hours, plus finals, regardless of the time/day/session or instruction mode):
+Note: for a 3 credit course as per Section III of the Course Scheduling Policy (required to meet 37.5 hours, excluding finals, regardless of the time/day/session or instruction mode):